 Mouse mode allows you to surf the web without touching your computer!
 We use head movements to control a red dot on screen, that acts like a mouse pointer.
 To use Mouse Mode you need to do a simple calibration.
 When you enable Mouse Mode, a black shadow fills the screen from the edges to the centre.
 When the shadow reaches the centre, you should look straight at the hole in the middle.
 The shadow then disappears and you will see a red circle that you can control with your head.
 If you let the red circle rest on a link for some time, the system will “click” the link and take you to that page.
 If you push the red circle against the left side of the page, a red rectangle will appear.
 After a few seconds, you will be taken “Back” to the previous page.
 Similarly, if you push the red circle against the top or bottom of the page a blue rectangle will appear, and the page will scroll up and down respectively.
 Be sure to keep your head upright.
 If you tilt (roll, for the pilots out there!) your head to the right, and red triangle will appear and Mouse Mode will temporarily be disabled.
 You can resume Mouse Mode and reset the calibration by tilting your head to the left.
 A black triangle appears, before the black shadow.
 Look at the centre of the screen while the shadow covers it.

-Above: The red circle is now controlled by your head movements.
+After calibration the red circle is controlled by your head movements.
 Let the red circle rest on a link for a short time to click and navigate.

 Push the red circle against the top or bottom edge of the window to scroll the page.
-Scrolling down is shown above.
+Scrolling down is shown.

 Tilt your head to the right (note: don’t turn your head to the side, tilt it instead) to suspend mouse mode temporarily.
 The red triangle indicates that the command has been understood.